wp-plugins/simple-history/readme.txt

 4. Widgets can be tracked too!

 == Changelog ==

 = 1.x =
-- Fixed: Plugin name is included when plugin is deactivated.
+- Fixed: Plugin name is included when plugins is activated or deactivated.
 Previosuly only folder name and name of php file was included.
+- Changed: Filters now use dropdowns for type and user.
+When a site had lots of users and lots of post types, the filter section could be way to big.
+- Added keyboard navigation.
+Use right and left arrow when you are on Simple History's own page to navigation between next and previous history page.
+- Added loading indicator, so you know it's grabbing your history, even if it's taking a while

 = 1.1 =
 - Added the Simple History Extender-module/plugin.
 With this great addon to Simple History it is very easy for other developers to add their own actions to simple history, including a settings panel to check actions on/off.
 All work on this module was made by Laurens Offereins (lmoffereins@gmail.com).
 Super thanks!